The-Aether-Team/The-Aether-II/README.md

 Setting up your workspace is identical to any other Forge-based mod environment.
 At this time, we only support IntelliJ 15 (and newer), sorry Eclipse users.

 We make use of _Git submodules_, which don't always get downloaded using the `Download as ZIP` button.
 If you've cloned using a Git client, make sure you've told it to recursively clone submodules as well.

+### License
+The Aether rewrite is under the [GNU GPL v3](http://www.gnu.org/licenses/gpl-3.0.en.html) license.

+Additionally, all assets of the Aether rewrite (found in `src/main/resources`) are under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).